StarExtensions/StarExtensions/README.md

 <details>
 <summary><b>Character Swapper</b></summary>

 Swap with your other selves.
-The ship of the character you joined as stays, and will save to the original character's ship file.
+The ship of the character you joined as stays & saves to the original character's ship file.

 Swapping immediately saves the previous character.
 Ship upgrades for a visiting character will not be applied until you join as that character.